grittygrady/chris-grady-blog/README.md

 ## 🔮 Next Steps

 - Ditch the `new Date()` manner of formatting the date.
-Grab Momemntjs or something.
+Grab Moment.js or something.

 - Learn more about Sanity.io in general.
 The way schemas are defined is quite different from the relational databases I've interacted with before.
-Things like "tags" and "categories" appear to be either objects or arrays (or arrays of objects 🤷🏻‍♀️?).
+Things like "tags" and "categories" appear to be either objects or arrays (or arrays of objects 🤷🏻‍♀️ ?).
 I'd like those to display, as well as offer a method to filter to a specific category of posts.
-My rabid audience demands this convenience.
+My rabid audience _demands_ this convenience.

 - Integrate a system that allows for content to be shared across multiple platforms simultaneously, perhaps ITTT (If That Then This, an automation platform) will work, although I've never tried it with LinkedIn.